Skip to main content

 }

-Create at the same level of test-db another folder for Service and cd into it:
+Create at the same level of test-db another folder for Application and cd into it:

-Then create a service on the 5043 port in the folder using npx create-platformatic@latest:
+Then create a service on the 5043 port in the folder using npm create wattpm:

 ?
 Where would you like to create your project? .